raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 - Note:
     1. You must submit all the 12 trajectories for lidar inertial track.
     2. The trajecotry should be complete.
 The duration of estimated trajecotry should be roughly same with ground truth trajectory.

+## Rules
+1. A person cannot be in multiple teams or have multiple accounts.
+2. Every day a team can submit for at most once on gradescope.
+3. The size of every trajectory file submitted should be no more than 1 MB.

 ##  🎉Lidar-inertial Leaderboard 🎉